Durham House, London: Origins

-Bishop Thomas Hatfield built the opulent Durham House in about 1345.
+Bishop Thomas Hatfield built the opulent Durham House as a London residence in about 1345.
 It had a large chapel and a high-ceilinged great hall supported by marble pillars.
 On the Strand side its gatehouse led to a large courtyard.
 The hall and chapel faced the entrance, and private apartments overlooked the river.

 Accounts describe Durham House as a noble palace befitting a prince.
 King Henry IV, his son Henry, Prince of Wales (later Henry V), and their retinues stayed once at the residence.

 Tudor and Jacobean era

 While Durham House remained an episcopal palace, Catherine of Aragon lived as a virtual prisoner there between her marriages to Arthur, Prince of Wales and King Henry VIII.
 Eventually, Bishop Cuthbert Tunstall relinquished it to King Henry VIII, who contracted to give the bishop in return Coldharbour in Dowgate Ward, London, and other residences but never honoured that promise.
 Henry FitzRoy, Duke of Richmond and Somerset, in his youth, resided in Durham House, having been granted it in 1525.
 Anne Boleyn lived in Durham House in 1532 while Henry courted her prior to their marriage in 1533.
 Henry granted Durham House to his daughter Lady Elizabeth (later queen) for life, or until she was otherwise advanced.
 Henry's son King Edward VI later confirmed the grant, and thereby deprived Tunstall of his palace.
 However, on her accession to the throne Queen Mary removed the house from the possession of Lady Elizabeth and restored it to Tunstall, together with his see, as it had become apparent that Tunstall no longer had a London residence.